mlresearch/v80/_posts/2018-07-03-falahatgar18a.md

   Transitivity, we show thatmaxing requires $Ω(n^2)$ comparisons and with slightly morerestrictive Medium Stochastic Transitivity, we present a linearcomplexity maxing algorithm.
-With Strong Stochastic Transitivity andStochastic Triangle Inequality, we derive a ranking algorithm withoptimal $\mathcal{O}(n\log n)$ complexity and an optimal algorithmthat estimates all pairwise preference probabilities.'
+With Strong Stochastic Transitivity andStochastic Triangle Inequality, we derive a ranking algorithm withoptimal $\mathcalO(n\log n)$ complexity and an optimal algorithmthat estimates all pairwise preference probabilities.'
 layout: inproceedings
 id: falahatgar18a
 tex_title: The Limits of Maxing, Ranking, and Preference Learning